Football at the 2021 SEA Games – Men's tournament final: Background

 The men's football final at the 31st Southeast Asian Games (SEA Games 31) between Vietnam and Thailand took place in a special context, when the two traditional teams of Southeast Asia met for the first time in a SEA Games final after 17 years, since the last time at the 2003 tournament held at Vietnam's home stadium.
 The 31st SEA Games will be held in Vietnam in 2022, after being postponed for a year due to the COVID-19 pandemic.
 Similar to recent games, the men's football tournament is limited to players under 23 years old, allowing each team to add up to three overage players to the registration list.
 This is a favorable condition for both U23 Vietnam and U23 Thailand to bring out their strongest forces in the goal of winning the prestigious gold medal.

 In the history of the SEA Games, the Vietnamese men's football team has faced Thailand four times in the finals in the years 1995, 1999, 2003 and 2005.
 In all four of these confrontations, the Vietnamese team - at different levels - could not win, thereby accepting the runner-up position against an opponent considered one of the strongest football forces in Southeast Asia.
 After their last meeting at the 2005 SEA Games final, Thailand continued to show their dominance in the regional arena by winning four more gold medals in the years 2007, 2013, 2015 and 2017.
 While Vietnam has only won one gold medal at the 30th Games in 2019.

-In addition to the goal of winning to affirm its new position in the region, Vietnam, before the final match with Thailand, also has the opportunity to set a special milestone in terms of defense.
-If they win without conceding a goal, the team will become the first team in SEA Games history to win the men's football gold medal with a clean sheet throughout the entire tournament, since Indonesia did this in 1991.
-Previously, only Malaysia at the 1979 SEA Games was the only team to achieve a similar achievement.
+In addition to the final match against Thailand, Vietnam has the potential to set a record for defense.
+If the team wins without conceding a goal, they will be the first team in SEA Games men's football history to win the gold medal with a clean sheet for the entire tournament since Indonesia in 1991.
+Malaysia also achieved this in the 1979 SEA Games.

 Another notable milestone in the history of the two teams' confrontation was the 1999 SEA Games – the last time that SEA Games men's football did not apply age limits.
 In that year's tournament, the Vietnamese team reached the final without conceding a goal throughout the journey, but still had to accept a 0–2 defeat to Thailand, thereby continuing to miss out on the gold medal.